 Introduction to Community Fire Units

-CFU volunteers utilise basic fire fighting equipment (pumps, hoses and protective clothing) hose down the areas surrounding their properties to prevent a bushfire from spreading from adjoining bushland to their houses and backyards.
+CFU volunteers utilise basic firefighting equipment (pumps, hoses and protective clothing) to prepare the areas surrounding their properties and prevent a bushfire from spreading from adjoining bushland to their houses and backyards.

-A typical team on average consists of 8 to 30 members and has a designated area encompassing 50 to 80 homes.
+A typical CFU team consists of 8 to 30 members and has a designated area encompassing 50 to 80 homes.

 The focus is on bushfire education, prevention and preparation, covering areas such as:

-CFU members are a part of the ACT Fire Brigade and take direction from Brigade Officers but they are not fire-fighters.
+CFU members are a part of ACT Fire & Rescue and take direction from ACTF&R Officers but they are not fire-fighters.

-The ACT Community Fire Unit program began in late 2003.
+The ACT CFU program began in late 2003.
 Following a successful trial of 8 units, the program has now expanded to 50 CFUs in high risk bushfire areas.
 There are around 850 volunteer members across the 50 units.

 Download the CFU Information Brochure [PDF 1 MB].